danmacklin/erlang_cep/README.md

 1. parameters - An array of values initialised when the window is first started.
 Use these parameters to build functions without hard coded values. i.e. if (price > parameters[0]) rather than if (price > 1.00)
 2. joins - An array or arrays of joined data.  [ [FeedName, WindowName, [ Joined Rows ]] ].
 Each joined row is an array of one or more elements.
-3. row - A String containing the new data.
+3. row - A string containing the new data.
 4. otherRow - A string holding data from the previous match.
 Only used in "matchRecognise" windows, where the new data is compared against the last successful match, rather than a hard coded rule.
 5. sequence - The current number of matches within this window.
 Use this number and an array of parameters to perform complex matches.
 6. matchRecogniseFirst - A boolean set to true if this is the initial check within a matchRecognise window, false if checking data against previous values.